-Take a look at some of the most jaw-dropping waterfall countertops around below.
+For modern décor inspiration, take a look below at some of the most jaw-dropping waterfall countertops around.

 This kitchen features a striking black-and-white waterfall countertop that also acts as a bar.
 The dark colors are accented by deep blue cabinets that rest above a marble backsplash that matches the countertop.
 It's a dramatic look that makes a statement.